This chapter describes how to change the basic functionality of Oracle WebCenter Content Server.

 The instructions in this chapter are for changing system settings on Oracle WebLogic Server.
 Oracle WebCentr Content can also be deployed to an IBM WebSphere Application Server.
-For more information, see the Oracle Fusion Middleware IBM WebSphere Support in Oracle Fusion Middleware Third-Party Application Server Guide for Oracle Identity and Access Management, 11g, Release 1 (220.127.116.11).
+For more information, see Overview of the Oracle Fusion Middleware IBM WebSphere Support in Oracle Fusion Middleware Third-Party Application Server Guide for Oracle Identity and Access Management, 11g, Release 1 (220.127.116.11).

 Content Server has a number of features that you can set up to change features systemwide according to your needs.
 For example, you can use the following administration tools within Content Server to customize your content management system settings:

 In addition to changing system setting with these tools, you can change other settings in different ways to meet the needs of your site:

 Content Server provides a collection of web pages that you can use to configure systemwide settings for Content Server.
 To access one of these web pages, choose Admin Server from the Administration tray or menu, and then choose one these menu options: